 The Verdict: Should you try Apostrophe’s dermatology and skincare treatments?

 If you’re struggling with your skin and haven’t found a treatment that works well for you, but don’t like the sound of visiting an expensive dermatologist, Apostrophe’s custom formulas are definitely worth a try.
-It has a wealth of information on its website (their blog and FAQ pages are extremely helpful) so you can educate yourself on specific ingredients, treatment combinations, and customer success stories to see if it fits your needs.
+The brand offers a wealth of information on its website (their blog and FAQ pages are extremely helpful) so you can educate yourself on specific ingredients, treatment combinations, and customer success stories to see if it fits your needs.
 If you have any questions before getting started, their support team is really helpful as well so it’s worth reaching out.

 And, true.
 At $30 per month or more, Apostrophe’s monthly medication subscription isn’t accessible to all.
 But it’s a lot cheaper than seeing a traditional Dermatologist.
 The time and money saved not having to head into the doctor, get a referral, and take another day to visit again in person, could make a trial run with Apostrophe worth it.
 Plus you get $15 off your first order by applying code FIN15 at checkout.

-Considering the dire need to reduce exposure to any contagious diseases in the doctor’s office, Apostrophe’s custom skincare treatments are a fantastic way to reach highly-qualified doctors and get the tailored medication you deserve –– all without having to get out of your PJs.
+Considering the most American’s strong desire to steer clear of the doctor’s office, Apostrophe’s custom skincare treatments are a fantastic way to reach highly-qualified dermatologists and get the tailored medication you deserve – all without having to get out of your PJs.